The intersection of science and literature

-Iida Turpeinen, one of Finland’s leading thinkers and practitioners in the transdisciplinary space between science and literature, will join us to discuss a section of the forthcoming English translation of her 2023 natural-history book Beasts of the Sea (Fin.
+We had a special treat at our dinner salon and workshop meeting this month: Iida Turpeinen, one of Finland’s leading thinkers and practitioners in the transdisciplinary space between science and literature, joined us to discuss a section of the forthcoming English translation of her 2023 natural-history book Beasts of the Sea (Fin.
 Elolliset), which won the Helsingin Sanomat Literature Prize and was nominated for Finland’s most prestigious literary award, the Finlandia Prize.

-We’ll study Iida’s text and she’ll take us behind the scenes into her science-writing process and her current dissertation research on the interplay of science and creative writing—a perfect match for our mission at NeuWrite Nordic.
+Iida took us behind the scenes into her science-writing process and her current dissertation research on the interplay of science and creative writing—a perfect match for our mission at NeuWrite Nordic.
+She also shared a wealth of insights about her deep creative process for writing.

 From a conversation with Iida Turpeinen published in Yle: